SalesConnection/Caction-Support/docs/How_to_Check_Pending_Update.md

       <img src="img/Check_Pending_Data_in_Desktop_And_Mobile_Step_5a.png" alt="Check Pending Data Using Desktop Step 5a" width="280" height="550">
    </p><br>

-6. In desktop admin's view, will appears either one of the result as pictures shown below.<br>
+6. In the desktop admin's view, either one of the results shown in the pictures below will appear.<br>

    a.
 The user has pending upload:
    <p align="center">